Some Barriers for Japanese Institutional Investors to Enter the Crypto Asset Market

 Stocks are not taxed when you invest in them as assets for long-term holding but crypto assets are appraised for taxation as assets for short-term trading at all times in Japan.
 In short, Japanese government doesn’t suppose that Japanese companies invest in crypto assets for the purpose of long-term holding.

 As mentioned above, Japanese companies need to record appraisal profit or loss of crypto assets on a fair value basis at the end of the fiscal period even when you only have held them.
 For example, if 1BTC you bought for $10,000 rose to $40,000 and have held them, you should pay tax for the appraisal profit of $30,000 at the end of the fiscal period.
 Under the Japanese tax system, you must pay 30% of the appraisal profit even if the price of 1BTC has dropped to $10,000.
-In this case, you must pay $9,000 for the corporation tax and the regional tax despite the fact that the substantial profit from their investment is $0.
+In this case, you must pay $9,000 for the corporation tax and the regional tax despite the fact that the substantial profit from their investments is $0.

 US companies, applying US-GAAP or IFRS, have a greater tendency to invest in crypto assets than Japanese companies because they journalize crypto assets as intangible assets and record the appraisal profit or loss of crypto assets in their income statement when they sell them.
 They don’t need to record it when they only have held crypto assets.